micmejia/bible-dump/NKJV/Luke/Luke 1.md

 Then Mary said to the angel, "How can this be, since I do not know a man?"

 ###### 35
-And the angel answered and said to her, "_The_ Holy Spirit will come upon you, and the power of the Highest will overshadow you; therefore, also, that Holy One who is to be born will be called the Son of God.
+And the angel answered and said to her, "The Holy Spirit will come upon you, and the power of the Highest will overshadow you; therefore, also, that Holy One who is to be born will be called the Son of God.

 ###### 36
 Now indeed, Elizabeth your relative has also conceived a son in her old age; and this is now the sixth month for her who was called barren.